 Peter Cox

-Retired Paediatric Critical Care MD; Worked with MSF and other NGOs since then.
-Rode Cairo to Cape Town 2019 Rode Trans Caucasus 2022
+Retired Paediatric Critical Care MD; Volunteer with MSF and other NGOs; remain active in teaching Rode Cairo to Cape Town 2019 Rode Trans Caucasus 2022 Rode Golden Buddha 2023

 Kees Kouwenhoven